ThibautMarty/conv-hls-overclocking/README.md

 for(clkwiz->restart(); !clkwiz->end(); freq = clkwiz->next())
 ```

-### Add a new program
+### Add a new executable

-To add a program using the shared library and accelerator, follow this steps:
+To add a executable using the shared library and accelerator, follow this steps:

 Write your program in c++ files in the `src` directory, including relevant headers:
 ```c++